Luminova Framework

 Using NovaKit Commands

-Add or update an environment variable
+Add or update a variable

 php novakit env:add --key=MY_FOO --value="foo value"

-Remove an environment variable
+Remove a variable

 php novakit env:remove --key=MY_FOO

-Set an environment variables by context
+Set variables by context

 php novakit env:setup --target=telegram